Dementia

 What are the symptoms of dementia?

-• Problems with decision-making, problem solving and judgment
+- Problems with decision-making, problem-solving, and judgment

 How is dementia diagnosed?

 Diagnosis typically involves physical and neurological exams, a thorough medical history and mental status evaluation.
 In many cases, the specific type of dementia may not be confirmed until after the person has died and the brain is examined.
+Some early signs of dementia include memory loss, confusion about time and place, and mood changes.
+If you are worried about dementia, please consult your neurologist.

 According to the National Institute of Neurological Disorders and Stoke at NIH, an assessment to diagnose dementia can include: